coder-mike/microvium-runtime-js/src/readme.md

 The best I've come up with is `./tests/debug-test.html`.
 Edit that file with the test you want to debug.
 It uses the unmodified wasm output from Clang and could in principle use source maps if I can one day figure out how to do that.
 It uses `WebAssembly.compileStreaming` instead of the default module from the base64 string, again to make it easier to debug.
 The unit tests use a `compile` function to compile snapshots, which also has the side effect of outputting the snapshot bytes to `./build/dbg-xxx-bytes.js` so the appropriate snapshot can be pasted into `./tests/debug-test.html`.

+Note: [there does exist](https://developer.chrome.com/blog/wasm-debugging-2020/) a way to get C source-level debugging in devtools, but I can't get it working for some reason.

 ## Membrane Caching, Handles, and Identity Preservation

 The C glue code allocates space for 2048 Microvium handles (about 8 bytes each) that the host can use to hold references to GC-allocated values in the VM.
 This includes objects and strings, etc.